 Elvis Beach Bar, as seen from the beach on a late and quiet October afternoon

-Elvis opens up late afternoon/early evening and is an excellent happy hour spot.
+Elvis opens up late morning (close to noon) and is an excellent happy hour spot.

 Of course, they serve rum punches and all sorts of beers and cocktails.
 Their notorious Mamawanna rum always draws some attention if someone decides to sample it!